 What are the waiting periods for ART/IVF?

-If you're considering assisted reproductive technology (ART) or IVF treatment through HIF's hospital cover, it's important to be aware of the applicable waiting periods.
+If you're considering ART or IVF treatment, it's important to be aware of the applicable waiting periods.
 The waiting period for members who haven’t previously held Hospital cover that includes ART and maternity services is:

 • 12 months (pre-existing condition)